-The AVA recommends that a more compassionate and outcome driven approach (impact on unit dwellers) is more in line with community values and also legislation changes in other states which have recently taken the reverse approach to Queensland where pets in units is the default.
+The AVA strongly supports a more compassionate and outcome driven approach (impact on unit dwellers) which is in line with community values and also legislation changes in other states.
 The AVA therefore recommends that the default option should be that the keeping of pets is permitted in a lot or on common property and that owners of pets impacting on unit dwellers such as barking are dealt with like any other noise issue.
 Following are some key issues about pets that are pertinent for this.